Procedural changes in Belgian income tax law: increased importance of compliance

 Late payment interest will also become due in case the taxpayer converts the tax free reserve for spread taxation into a taxed reserve prior to the expiration of the reinvestment term.
 Also, if the reinvestment conditions for the exemption of capital gains realized on sea vessels is not met, late payment interest becomes due.
 This rule applies as of tax assessment year 2019 relating to the taxable period starting the earliest at 1 January 2018.

 - Moratorium interest (i.e. interest to the benefit of the taxpayer) is decreased from the current 7% to a percentage that is 2% lower than the late payment interest.
 It cannot be lower than 2% and cannot be higher than 8%.
 This interest would start to accrue as of the first day of the month following the month during which a notice of default (e.g. a tax complaint or a request for ex officio relief) is sent to the tax authorities.
 The month of repayment is not included.
 No moratorium interest becomes due if the tax authorities do not have the necessary details for making the repayment.

 Please note though that an action for annulment of these new rules has recently been brought before the Constitutional Court.

-For more information regarding the reform, we also refer to our Corporate Income Tax reform information.
+For more information on the Corporate Income Tax reform, reference is made to our Corporate Income Tax Reform brochure.